 A Sprint Review is one of the events in Scrum framework.
 It is held at the end of the Sprint to inspect the Increment and adapt the Product Backlog if needed.
 During the Sprint Review, the Scrum Team and stakeholders collaborate about what was done in the Sprint.
 Based on that and any changes to the Product Backlog during the Sprint, attendees collaborate on the next things that could be done to optimise value.

-While the Product Owner leads the Sprint Review discussions, the Development Teams showcase work done during the Sprint to the stakeholders, ask for feedback and adapt for upcoming Sprints.
+While the Product Owner leads the Sprint Review discussions, the Developers showcase work done during the Sprint to the stakeholders, ask for feedback and adapt for upcoming Sprints.
 Stakeholders, apart from providing feedback, also discuss about current product trends, market expectations etc.

 Product Backlog refinement is the act of adding detail, estimates, and order to items in the Product Backlog.
-This is an ongoing process in which the Product Owner and the Development Team collaborate on the details of Product Backlog items.
+This is an ongoing process in which the Product Owner and the Developer collaborate on the details of Product Backlog items.
 During Product Backlog refinement, items are reviewed and revised.

 A Product Owner can also invite stakeholders to the refinement sessions.
-This gives the Development Team an opportunity to directly interact with customers and users, understand their perspective and hence create or refine the product accordingly.
+This gives the Developers an opportunity to directly interact with customers and users, understand their perspective and hence create or refine the product accordingly.

-- Optimises the Development Team’s overall efficiency and effectiveness.
+6. Optimises the Developers overall efficiency and effectiveness.